 Breeo Luxeve Fire Pits

-While the Double Flame and X series provides a more traditional and rustic fire pit experience, the Luxeve fire pits will add a little style and sophistication to your backyard.
-The Luxeve series includes the same patent-pending X airflow technology found in the X series but has a few design twists.
+While the Double Flame and X series provides a more traditional and rustic fire pit experience, the Breeo Luxeve fire pits will add a little style and sophistication to your backyard.
+These premium fire pits include the same patent-pending X airflow technology found in the X series but also have a few design twists.
 Rather than the sear plate, the Luxeve is sold with fire pit glass to surround the pit.
 And while the stainless steel look is available, the Luxeve is also available in Red, White, Bronze, and Earth Rust if you are looking for a pop of color.
+The heavy steel construction means these are as sturdy as they are luxurious.
+The Luxeve is a quality fire pit intended to wow guests and serve for years as an outdoor gathering spot.

 Grilling With a Breeo Fire Pit